PecanProject/bety-helm/README.md

 ```
 > **Tip**: List all secrets in the default namespace

-**If you wanted to have it into particular namespace, you can try below sample one**
+**If you wanted to have it into the particular namespace, you can try below sample one**

 ```
 echo BETY_PASSWORD=$(kubectl get secrets betydb -n your_namespace -o json | jq -r '.data.betyPassword' | base64 -d)